The Manson Family Charitable Trust

 • Grants typically go to established charities rather than individuals

-• Focus on smaller organizations rather than large national charities
+• Focus on smaller organisations rather than large national charities

-• Preference for organizations with specific, focused missions rather than broad remits
+• Preference for organisations with specific, focused missions rather than broad remits

 Helpful Hinchilla